melles1991/usecuewebsite/_posts/2019-11-14-how-to-get-a100-google-lighthouse-score.md

 - Loading time: 1.05s
 - Hosted at: unknown
 - Built by: Delete Agency
-- Score: 97,100,100,100
+- Score: 98,100,100,100

-## The essential steps
+## The easy steps

 First of all you need a low Time To First Byte.
-In other words: the server needs to respond fast.
+All websites have a TTFB of less than 200ms.
+This means that the server needs to respond fast.
 I use CloudFlare for most of my websites, but using a well configured VM works too (as you can see).
 I am not sure what hosting Delete Agency uses, but they got a nice low TTFB.
-You can test the TTFB with tools like Pingdom and GTMetrix.
+Getting a low TTFB is just a matter of chosing the right hosting.
+You can test this metric with a tool like Pingdom or GTMetrix.

 Secondly, you need to optimize your images.
+Use SVG where possible and heavily compressed JPG for the rest.
+If you have to use PNG, make sure you use TinyPNG to compress them.
+Use 'loading="lazy"' where possible.
 Note that using WebP is not required at all to get a good score.
-Using strong JPG compression is often more than enough.

-Finally, you need to address all the small issues in Google Lighthouse.
+Finally, you need to address all the small issues Google Lighthouse throws at you.
+These could be accessibility things, but also SEO or performance issues.
+Note that you are not required to fix all Performance issues, as the score correlates to the speed at which the site loads, not to the checklist.

 ## The blocking code issue

-When you have done all the above, you are left with the blocking code issue.
-Google suggests to move all CSS to the footer.
-Although this works, you get an ugly Flash Of Unstyled Text (FOUT).
-The website is also only usable after the CSS has loaded.
-To fix this blocking issue there are two options.
+When you have done all the above, you are probably left with some hard to solve 'blocking code' issues.
+Google will suggest to move the CSS to the footer, but that does not really solve it.
+You will get an ugly Flash Of Unstyled Text (FOUT) and your website will only be usable after the CSS has loaded.
+Here is where I got stuck in the beginning.
+Fortunately, there are two solutions to fix this blocking issue.

 The first approach is perfectly outlined by Delete Agency (the last website in the list).
 They use a lot of Javascript and CSS, which is typically blocking, so they split and/or inlined parts of this code.
 They [documented](https://www.deleteagency.com/blog/how-to-get-a-100-percents-lighthouse-performance-score) this process in great detail.
-Although the end-result is impressive, it is also an awful lot of work.
+The end-result is impressive, but it is also an awful lot of work.

-However, there is a much simpler and more logical approach.
-I found out that you can build perfectly functional website with A LOT less Javascript and CSS.
-And I just had to do ONE thing: stop using (Javascript and CSS) frameworks.
+Fortunately, there is a much simpler approach.
+As you can see in the statistics, you can build perfectly functional websites with A LOT less Javascript and CSS.
+I just had to do ONE thing to get to my perfect score: stop using (Javascript and CSS) frameworks.
 That was all!
-This reduces the amount of Javascript and CSS dramatically.
-I do not think that I need to explain that there is no need for inlining or splitting when you reduce the amount of Javascript and CSS by a factor 6 to 10.
+This reduces the amount of loaded Javascript and CSS dramatically.
+Obviously, there is no need for inlining or splitting when you reduce the amount of Javascript and CSS by a factor 10 or more.

-### The right stack
+Note that you can perfectly load a LOT of large images.
+A homepage twice as big as the one from Delete Agency can still get a nearly perfect score.
+The problem is the blocking CSS and Javascript.
+Nothing else.

-Fortunately, there is a much simpler method.
-Just make your website 5 times smaller.
-How to do that?
+## The right stack